TylerWeir/evolutionary-motion/README.md

 ![net11](demo_media/net11.gif)

 ## Usage
+Run `python src/main.py` with any of the follwing options:
 | Argument     | Type  |Description |
 |--------------|-------|------------|
 |-h, --help    |  n/a  |  Shows the help message |